|Group:||Toys (Group 1)|

 |Phone:||0409 255 369|

-Breed Personality/Characteristics/Temperament The Griffon Bruxellois is a small dog with definite terrier instincts and an inflated sense of self worth, however its arrogant expression belies its loving and amiable disposition.
+The Griffon Bruxellois is a small dog with definite terrier instincts and an inflated sense of self-worth, however, his arrogant expression belies his loving and amiable disposition.
 The Griffon is very much what you make it.
-If you have children, the dog will enjoy their games and going for energetic walks.
+If owned by an active family, the dog will enjoy play and energetic walks.
 As with all dogs, young children and pets should always be supervised when together.
-If you are older and your daily pursuits are more leisurely, the dog will grow up more sedate and become a close and loving friend.
-Griffons are very trainable and many have obedience and agility titles.
+If you are older and your daily pursuits are a little more leisurely, the dog will adopt a more sedate outlook and become a close and loving friend.
+Griffons are very trainable, and many have obedience and agility accolades to their name.

 A cobby, square little dog, the Griffon is adored for his distinctive face and monkey like expression, which is almost human.
 The Griffon has a short face with bright eyes.
 They come in two coat types with their own name, either rough (Griffon Bruxellois) or smooth (Petite Brabacon).
 The roughs have a harsh, wiry coat and a beard; the smooths have a short harsh coat and no beard.
 They come in two colours, either solid red or black with tan markings.
 They ideally have dark shading to the face.

 The rough coated Griffon requires stripping or clipping as it is a double coat and the dead hair has to be removed for the new coat to grow.
 Whether you strip the dog by hand or take it to a groomer to be clipped is up to you.
 The smooth coated Griffon does not require stripping or clipping, but does grow his coat to suit the seasons and thereby sheds the old one while growing the new one.
 Both coat types require regular brushing to keep the coat shedding and growth under control.
 Griffons are inquisitive and want to know what goes on around them.
 For this reason, never leave a Griffon alone in a backyard when going out as they can dig under fences and gates and they may have made a daring escape by the time you return home.